sagemath/trac_to_gh/Issue 4307.md

 # Issue 4307: bad error message in SupersingularModule constructor

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4307

 Original creator: was